ReboreExplore/animal_classifier_keras/README.md

 # animal_classifier_keras
-It is a simple classifier to classify dog, cat and panda using Tensorflow and Keras
+It is a simple classifier to classify dog, cat and panda using Tensorflow and Keras.